pegros/PEG_LWR/README.md

 # ![Logo](/media/Logo.png) &nbsp; SFPEG LWR Components

+⚠️ This repository is still Work In Progress 🚧

 ## Introduction

 This package contains a set of standalone LWC components adressing very specific and simple use cases